 Unlike coal, which can take millions of years to form, biomass is relatively environmentally friendly and sustainable.
 It can be obtained very quickly by replacing or growing new plants or trees.
 Biomass is also known as a carbon neutral form of energy because plants absorb as much carbon dioxide from the air when they grow, as they release during the burning process.
-It supplies us not only with the energy, but also reduces waste we would otherwise need to dispose.
+It supplies us not only with the energy but also reduces waste we would otherwise need to dispose of.

 How Does a Biomass Boiler Work?

 Wood is not a new type of fuel, but the technology has improved considerably to make it more efficient.
 Domestic biomass boilers can be a budget saving replacement for gas or oil boilers and provide you with space heating and hot water.
 Biomass boilers have a 30-50% cost savings on fuel when compared to alternative options.
 This justifies the higher initial boiler cost as it is a long-term investment.

 Which Wood Fuel Is the Best for Biomass Boilers?

 Wood fuels will need more storage space as compared to fossil fuels (oil or LPG).
 The most frequently used types of wood fuels are logs, wood chips and wood pellets.
 There are many benefits to wood chip or pellet boilers.

 While wood chips and pellets are commonly used in automated systems, logs are dependent on human input and they must be manually fed into the boiler.
 If the wood contains too much moisture or is not adequately seasoned, smoke and tar will be formed during the burning process.